 The marinade really works on the meat.
 It just takes 20 minutes for the meat to bathe in the lime juice, garlic, shallots and stuff.
 Did you know shallots are a power-packed member of the onion family?
 It’s true, these guys deliver more good-for-you plant compounds that the typical onion.
 Like 6 time more.
 Having said that, don’t let a lack of shallot keep you from cooking, go ahead and use an onion.

-Meantime, while the meat is soaking up the flavor, you can get the noodles going and make the dipping sauce.
+Meantime, while the meat is soaking up the flavor, you can get the rice noodles going and make the dipping sauce.
 Though it isn’t really a dipping sauce because you spoon all these yummy flavors over the dish just before you eat it.

 Pin it for later!